rahul-verma/arjuna/community/FeatureDevelopment.md

     * Sending primititve args to Javascript
     * Sending element to JavaScript
 * Data Reference
-* Overidabiliy and visibility of configuration options
+* Names of CLI options to be changed to baseline and extended
+* Add support for envioronment variables to be consumed in configuration
+* Overidabiliy and visibility of configuration options ---> This needs to be implemented before CLI can be discussed: Following are the levels for which it should be clearly defined.
+Preferrably all configuration settings should be documented as matrix with the mapping:
+    * Project.conf
+    * Programmatic
+    * CLI - Baseline
+    * CLI - Extended
 * Clean up the setu objects?
 * Documentation
     * Configuration Options